dg-foundation/foundation-exercise/README.md

 Now you can navigate to the available endpoints to make queries.
 You could use a tool such as Restlet or Postman.
 E.g. `http://localhost:8080/mbta/routes` will provide a list of all MBTA subway routes.

 ## Javadoc
-Javadoc jar files have been provided for both `mbta-data` and `mbta-service` apps.
+Javadoc jar files have been provided in the javadoc directory.
+There are separate jar files for the `mbta-data` and `mbta-service` apps.
 In the `mbta-service` app, navigate to `MbtaController.java`.
 This provides the Javadoc for the REST endpoints that can be used to interrogate the data.

 ## Improvements
 This is a very basic implementation, there are many things to improve.
 Note for small matters, there are TODOs that have been left in the code.